tailhook/verwalter/doc/concepts.rst

 YAML/JSON config to temporary location and calling ``lithos_switch`` utility.

-.. note:: We're still evaluating whether it's good idea to support plugins for
-    verwalter for complicated configuration scenarios.
+.. note:: We're still evaluating whether it's good idea to support plugins for complicated configuration scenarios.
 Or whether the files are universal transport and you just want to implement daemon on it's own if you want some out of scope stuff.
 The common case might be making API calls instead of reloading configuration like you might need for docker or any cloud provider.
 Lua scripting at this stage is also an option being considered.

 Cross Data Center